The “Coastal Grandmother” vibe is all the rage this summer. What you need to know about thrifting and antiquing for this coastal home decor style!

 Living on the coast is a cozy endeavor too.
 The weather can change in an instant with the casual fog rolling in, thunderstorms passing by, the sea turns, and more.

-Therefore the “Coastal Grandmother” leans toward collecting elements of comfy to embrace her at home.
-Like this navy blue chair pad that I picked up this week thrifting for $10.
+Therefore the “Coastal Grandmother” leans toward collecting comfy elements to embrace her at home.
+Like this navy blue chair pad I picked up thrifting for $10 this week.

 It adds a touch of coziness to the also thrifted $35 Boston Rocker next to the living room fireplace that I found here on A VERY VINTAGE WEEKEND.